AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/criteo.md

-> [IMPORTANT]
-> This is currently a beta product.
-Get in touch with your Criteo representative if you would like more details about what this means.

-# CRITEO DESTINATION
+# CRITEO CONNECTION

 ## Overview

-Criteo powers trusted and impactful advertising to bring richer experiences to every consumer across the open internet.
-With the world's largest commerce data set and best-in-class AI, Criteo ensures each touchpoint across the shopping journey is personalized to reach customers with the right ad, at the right time.

 >[IMPORTANT]
 >
 >This documentation page was created by Criteo.
+This is currently a beta product.
 For any inquiries or update requests, please contact Criteo directly [here](https://marketing.criteo.com/).

+Criteo powers trusted and impactful advertising to bring richer experiences to every consumer across the open internet.
+With the world's largest commerce data set and best-in-class AI, Criteo ensures each touchpoint across the shopping journey is personalized to reach customers with the right ad, at the right time.

 ## Prerequisites